 What Are the Top Bidirectional EV Chargers

 Being such a new technology, there are only a handful of bidirectional chargers on the market right now but we expect more to become available very soon.
-Meanwhile, here are two that we think are the best available right now - The Ford Charge Station Pro and the Wallbox Quasar 2.
+So we’ve broken this section down into two categories – chargers that are available in the US now and chargers that we expect will be available very soon.

 Ford Charge Station Pro